Banuba/ve-sdk-flutter-integration-sample/mddocs/quickstart_ve_ios.md

   pod 'BanubaARCloudSDK', sdk_version      # optional
   pod 'BanubaAudioBrowserSDK', sdk_version # optional
 ```

-## Resources

-Video Editor SDK uses a lot of resources required for running.
-Please make sure all these resources are provided in your project.

-1. [Localizable.strings](../ios/Runner/en.lproj/Localizable.strings) file with English localization.

 ## Configuration
 Create new Swift class [VideoEditorModule](../ios/Runner/VideoEditorModule.swift) in your project